 JD/MPH, University of Pittsburgh Graduate School of Public Health

-The Graduate School of Public Health, Health Policy & Management and the School of Law at the University of Pittsburgh offer an interdisciplinary educational program, through which students may earn both the Juris Doctor (JD) degree, the first professional degree in law, and the Master of Public Health (MPH) degree, the primary professional degree in public health, concentrating in health policy and management.
-The joint-degree program has been established in recognition of extensive and increasing connections between law and the broad range of health services, both public and private, in the United States.
+The joint Juris Doctor and Master of Public Health in Health Law Policy and Management (JD-MPH) program has been established in recognition of the extensive and increasing connections between law and the broad range of health services, both public and private, in the United States.